Evergy (EVRG)

 AI Analysis | Feedback

-David Campbell, Chairman, President and CEO
+David Campbell - Chairman, President and Chief Executive Officer

-Heather Humphrey, Senior Vice President, General Counsel and Corporate Secretary
+Heather Humphrey - Senior Vice President, General Counsel and Corporate Secretary

 AI Analysis | Feedback